-Video Demo: How to Add Apple Music to GarageBand
+Video Demo: How to Import Songs from Apple Music to GarageBand

-GarageBand is a line of digital audio workstations for creating music or podcast on Apple devices.
+A: GarageBand is a digital audio workstation to make music or podcast on Apple devices.
 It comes as part of the iLife software suite on Mac.
-For iPhone, iPad, iPod users can also download the GarageBand for iOS for free.
+For iPhone, iPad, and iPod users can also download GarageBand for iOS for free.

-It has great features of audio recording, virtual software, guitar features, MIDI editing, music lessons.
-The best part of GarageBand is that it comes with a lot of pre-made MIDI keyboards, loops, a serial of instrumental effects.
+It has great features of audio recording, virtual software, and more.
+The best part of GarageBand is that it has a lot of pre-made MIDI keyboards, and a series of instrumental effects.

 You can mix multiple audio effects songs with different formats.
 No matter with the instrument or not, you can create and share human-sounding tracks with ease.

 If you are an Apple fan, you should give the GarageBand a try.
 It is easy to learn, play, and record your hits like a pro, especially with the Touch Bar features of the MacBook Pro.
 And the shape-shifting controls make it easy for you to tweak the sounds.

 A: GarageBand allows MP3, M4A, AAC, WAV, CAF, AIFF, and so on.

 Q3: Can You Use Apple Music in GarageBand?